 Staying in Bar Harbor

-Most visitors choose to stay in Bar Harbor, the lively town just outside the park’s main entrance.
+Most tourists visiting Acadia National Park choose to stay in Bar Harbor, the lively town just outside the park’s main entrance.
 Here, you’ll find charming inns, cozy bed-and-breakfasts, and waterfront hotels with stunning views of Frenchman Bay.

 For a classic New England stay, Bar Harbor Inn & Spa offers elegant rooms, a full-service spa, and an oceanfront restaurant.
 Harborside Hotel, Spa & Marina provides luxury accommodations with private balconies overlooking the bay if you prefer something more modern.

-For a centrally located stay within walking distance of restaurants and shops, Acadia Hotel – Downtown offers boutique-style rooms in the heart of Bar Harbor.
+For a centrally located stay within walking distance of restaurants and shops, Acadia Hotel – Downtown offers boutique-style rooms in the heart of Bar Harbor, making it a convenient choice for anyone visiting Acadia National Park.

 Southwest Harbor & Northeast Harbor – Quieter Alternatives